Rethideth/bak-wireguard/README.md

-# Overview
+# Unnamed WireGuard web interface

+## Description
-A web interface for Wireguard.
+A web interface for VPN server using WireGuard.
-Uses django users to create users for creating users keys.
-Creates a one server interface and allows to create clients keys and their configuration for connection.
+Allows the administrator to create WireGuard server interface and manage the server interface.
+Allow to create/register and manage users that can create their own keys for WireGuard interfaces.
-Also shows active connection state and their sent/recieved bytes.
+Also shows active connection state and their total and current sent/recieved bytes.

+## Features
 Uses Apache2 server to host the website.
-The site is created by django and connected to the server using mod_wsgi.
+The site is deployed by django and connected to apache2 using mod_wsgi.

+MariaDB for database service.

 Uses scripts owned by root and permitted sudo for www-data to execute wireguard commands.

 Private key are encrypted by Fernet symmetric encryption cryptography.fernet.Fernet.
 The fernet key is stored in a enviroment file .env, and read when a private key need to be decrypted.

-Logic of the website is in wireguardapp/services.

-On windows, add DNS=1.1.1.1 to the client interface config, if not working.
+## Project Structure
+Uses one django app `wireguardapp` for everything.
+More information is in documentation (unfinished).

+The structure of the directory of the wireguard app is:
+### database
+Database access layer for the MariaDB database.
+- repository.py - Static classes and methods for CRUD operations.
+Every model has a repository and special repositories for client and server operation.

+### service
+Business layer for the view functions.
+ - clientservice.py - Has a one static class with methods intended mainly for client usage.
+ - serverservice.py - Has a one static class with methods intended mainly for server usage.
+ - modelfactory.py - Has a one static class with methods for correctly creating instances of models.
+ - wireguardcmd.py - Has functions which uses functions related to WireGuard configuration and commands, such as `wg show all dump`.
+ - crypto.py - Has two functions for encryption and decryption of private keys.

+### Base
+ - ajax.py - All json web requests from ajax requests.
+ - contextprocessors.py - Has a single function that returns all server interfaces.
+Is used for getting a list of servers for dropdown of "Server Dashboards".
+ - forms.py - All forms that django app uses.
+ - middleware.py - Has middleware for django project.
+Has a one function that check if database is up and redirects if it is down.
+ - models.py - Has models of django app.
+ - tests.py - dev testing functions.
+ - urls.py - List of urls that are mapped to views or ajax functions.
+ - views.py - All http web requests.

 ## Sources
  - https://studygyaan.com/django/how-to-setup-django-applications-with-apache-and-mod-wsgi-on-ubuntu